0joseDark/VLC-Media-Player/README.md

 # pip install python-vlc
-** for libvlc.dll install vlc videolan . has DLLs for windows, linux and mac the script sun work well on wndows
+** for libvlc.dll install vlc videolan . has DLLs for windows, linux and mac the script work well on windows 10
-Operating Systems: Windows 10
 # https://www.videolan.org/vlc/
 play is "ligar"
 ""